 You also need to be sure the reel is in a spot that provided the best performance and comfort.

 Lastly, on my page How To Put A Centerpin Reel On, I tell you how to ensure that the sliding rings do not loosen and the reel doesn’t fall off, which is actually common with this type of reel seat.

 I have searched the internet and have not found many pre-made Centerpin combos that I would recommend.

 However, some stores make have put together good Centerpin combos but before you go and buy one checkout my page Centerpin Combo – 3 Best Centerpin Rod And Reel Combos

 The Gear Used To Set Up Your Centerpin Rig

 Before you can set up the rod you need a few things that you shouldn’t go without.

-There is a lot more that I use so for a checklist on all the gear that I use just for Centerpin fishing go to my page Centerpin Fishing Gear – Everything You Need For More Fish.
+There is a lot more that I use so for a checklist of all the gear that I use just for Centerpin fishing go to my page Centerpin Fishing Gear – Everything You Need For More Fish.

 Gear For Centerpin Fishing – Everything You Need

-There’s a bunch of things you will need for Centerpin fishing that I consider general river fishing gear.
+There are a bunch of things you will need for Centerpin fishing that I consider general river fishing gear.